terraform-ibm-modules/terraform-ibm-landing-zone-vpc/README.md

 :exclamation: **[Major Version Upgrade to v8.0.0]**:

-This major version upgrade affects the Hub-and-Spoke VPC topology.
+This major version upgrade affects the Hub and Spoke VPC topology.
 The `ibm_is_vpc_dns_resolution_binding` resources are no longer created explicitly.
 Instead, DNS resolution bindings for Spoke VPCs are now handled within the `ibm_is_vpc` resource when the DNS resolver type is set to `delegated`.

 To upgrade your resources, follow this two-step process:
 1. Run `terraform apply`: This will remove the existing `ibm_is_vpc_dns_resolution_binding` resources.